How Long Does Conveyancing Take? How Long Does Conveyancing Take

 • It’s a deed of gift or equity transfer (these cases are generally less complex).

-Once the conveyancer knows more about your selling situation, you’ll be able to get an idea of how long things will take (and also confirm the fee).
+Once the conveyancer knows more about your selling situation, you’ll be able to get an idea of how long things will take (and also confirm the quote for their services).

 Although the timeframe will not be 100% accurate, honest conveyancers should be able to let you know approximately.